coderzparadise/Algorithm/README.md

 - [x] Topological Sort
 - [x] Two Pointers

+## Minimum amount of leetcode questions to get you into Paradise 🌴🍹

 ### Instructions
 1. clone/fork [repo](https://github.com/coderzparadise/Algorithm.git) to begin;
 2. practice daily until all questions are complete